particle-iot/docs/src/content/guide/tools-and-features/system-firmware.md

 For devices in which you do not have physical access, you have the ability to update system firmware over-the-air.

 #### Flashing application firmware

 One of the easiest and safest ways to update system firmware is to simply flash an application firmware that was compiled against a newer version of system firmware.
 The device will receive the incompatible firmware app, and use [safe mode healer](#safe-mode-healer) to automatically download the newer system modules.

+**Note**: This method is not currently available for Electrons, unless the device has been added to a [product](https://docs.particle.io/guide/tools-and-features/console/#product-tools).
+This is meant to help you manage cellular data usage.
+For updating system firmware on Electrons, check out the methods for [updating locally](#updating-locally).

 In the Web IDE, this can be done by using the _system firmware target_ dropdown, and choosing a version that is newer than what is currently on the device.